mabel-dev/opteryx.dev/docs/contributing/internals/query-engine.md

 1) The Parser & Lexer, which recieves the user SQL and builds an Abstract Syntax Tree (AST).
 2) The Planner, which recieves the AST and builds a Query Plan.
-3) The Optimizer (Raptor), recieves a Query Plan and rewrites it to improve performance.
+3) The Optimizer, recieves a Query Plan and rewrites it to improve performance.
 4) The Query Executor, which recieves the Query Plan and returns the result dataset.

 ## Parser & Lexer